ysyk2021/the-power-of-gratitude-journaling-cultivating-a-positive-mindset-for-greater-peace/src/chapter-6-1.md

-Chapter 6: Measuring Success in Gratitude Journaling - Key Performance Indicators (KPIs) for Measuring Success
+Key Performance Indicators (KPIs) for Measuring Success
 ==============================================================================================================

 Gratitude journaling can have numerous benefits for mental, physical, and emotional well-being.
 However, measuring the success of a gratitude practice can be challenging.
 In this chapter, we will explore key performance indicators (KPIs) for measuring success in gratitude journaling.